 At first, you may need to wear your new dentures all the time, including while sleeping.

-Your dentist will advise you on whether you should remove your dentures before you go to sleep.
+Your dentist will tell you whether you should remove your dentures before you go to sleep.

-It isn’t always necessary to remove your dentures at night, but doing so can allow your gums to rest as you sleep.
+You won’t always need to remove your dentures at night, but doing so can allow your gums to rest as you sleep.

 Keeping your mouth clean is just as important when you wear dentures as when you’re looking after a full set of teeth.

 You should brush your remaining teeth, gums and tongue every morning and evening with fluoride toothpaste to prevent tooth decay, gum disease and other dental problems.

 It’s important to regularly remove plaque and food deposits from your dentures.
-This is because unclean dentures can also lead to problems, such as bad breath, gum disease, tooth decay and oral thrush.
+This is because dirty dentures can also lead to problems, such as bad breath, gum disease, tooth decay and oral thrush.

 - brush them again as you would your normal teeth (but don’t scrub them too hard)